Skip to content ↓

 • know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms

-At Castle Donignton College, the Art curriculum ensures that all pupils are taught to develop their creativity and ideas, and increase proficiency in their execution.
+At Castle Donington College, the Art curriculum ensures that all pupils are taught to develop their creativity of ideas and increase proficiency in their execution.
 They should develop a critical understanding of artists, architects and designers, expressing reasoned judgements that can inform their own work.

 Pupils are taught to use a range of techniques to record their observations in sketchbooks, journals and other media.
 They are taught to explore their ideas, to use a range of techniques and media, including painting and to increase their proficiency in the handling of different materials.
 Pupils analyse and evaluate their own work, and that of others, in order to strengthen the visual impact or application of their pieces.
 In addition, pupils are taught about the history of art, craft, design and architecture, including periods, styles and major movements and artists from ancient times up to the present day.

-At KS3, pupils receive lessons of Art, delivered to mixed ability tutor groups.
+At KS3, pupils receive lessons of Art, delivered to mixed ability tutor groups as part of the Design departments rotations.
 Pupils arrive in year 7 with a wide range of Art experiences, skills and knowledge.
 The key stage 3 curriculum is carefully designed to ensure pupils are given the best opportunity to develop their skills and creativity in this exciting subject.